 It is an implicit risk in the backcountry, but here’s what we do to mitigate those risks:

-We do our best to help keep you safe through education and support.
+We do our best to mitigate risks through education and support.
 Our guides share descriptions of the hikes each day so you can choose whether it’s for you or not—though you may be surprised what you can accomplish on your Grand Canyon adventure!
 Most hikes will have a guide leading the group and another following at the back of the group, as well as a guide or two interspersed in the middle of the group.
 We’re always happy to lend a hand, demonstrate effective techniques on difficult terrain, help you find shade, provide first aid, or whatever else we can do to assist.
 Additionally, all of our guides are experienced and well-trained in first aid and handling risky and dangerous situations specifically in the backcountry.
 Our expeditions carry satellite phones in case of an emergency and have extensive first-aid kits.